-Orlando is well known for amazing theme parks, but there are also many inexpensive ways to entertain your kids in Central Florida.
+Orlando is well known for amazing theme parks, but there are also many free kids’ activities in Orlando.
 You don’t need a ton of money for a fun weekend with the family or a play date adventure.

-Free things to do with kids in Orlando:
+Free things to do with kids in Orlando

 Bike and nature trails

-Seminole County’s award-winning recreational trail system is a Central Florida best kept secret with more than 60 miles of paved and natural trails.
+Seminole County’s award-winning recreational trail system is a Central Florida best-kept secret with more than 60 miles of paved and natural trails.
 Whatever adventure you choose, it’s free to journey through the trails of Central Florida.
 Explore Central Florida’s trails:

 Central Florida is home to many beautiful parks and recreational facilities.
-One of the easiest ways to find parks closet to you is to log on to Yelp to explore your options and read reviews.
+One of the easiest ways to find parks closest to you is to log on to Yelp to explore your options and read reviews.
 You can also search on Seminole or Orange counties’ websites.

 Cool off when it’s hot outside at one of Central Florida’s free (or small-fee) splash pads.